ben-jacobson/Remora-STM32F4xx-PIO/README.md

 # Allocation of Step Generators, IO and PWM
 Please refer to the Remora documentation to configure GPIO to perform various functions like stepgen, digital IO and PWM: https://remora-docs.readthedocs.io/en/latest/configuration/configuration.html
 Example config.txt files can be found in the LinuxCNC_Configs folder.

+# Analog Inputs
+You may use the ADCs to read values from analog pins, this is useful for speed and feed override potentiomters.
+Have tested this only on PA_2 and PA_3 but theoretically all ADC enabled pins should work, provided they don't clash with other peripherals.
+It may allow for more than two, this is untested.

 # Hardware PWM
 Hardware PWM is available on a wide variety of pins depending on your hardware target.
 When setting up your config.txt file, you must choose a PWM enabled pin from the list provided.
 Specific STM32 Timers and Channels will been allocated by the driver automatically.
 Some important details about this: